simonwep/pickr/README.md

     closeWithKey: 'Escape',

     // Defines the position of the color-picker.
-    // Any combinations of top, left, bottom or right with one of these modifiers: start, middle, end
+    // Any combinations of top, left, bottom or right with one of these optional modifiers: start, middle, end
     // Examples: top-start / right-end
     // If clipping occurs, the color picker will automatically choose its position.
     position: 'bottom-middle',